 The Federal Direct PLUS loan is an optional federal loan program for parent(s) who wish to access additional resources beyond what a student is eligible to receive.
-This credit-based, parent loan option may cover up to the total Cost of Attendance (COA) as defined by PSU, minus student aid.
-The interest rate for a Federal Direct PLUS is 6.41% fixed.
-Since the Federal Direct PLUS Loan is a federal loan, there are generally more benefits available to applying for this type of loan versus a student alternative (private) loan.
+This credit-based, parent loan option may cover up to the total Cost of Attendance (COA) minus student aid.
+The interest rate for a Federal Direct PLUS is fixed for 2014-2015 at 7.21%.
+Since the Federal Direct PLUS is a federal loan, there are generally more benefits available in applying for this type of loan versus a student alternative loan.